jpeddicord/cse560/Assembler/doc/src/how_to.rst

 1) Moving the files
 ```````````````````

 If you are running this program from a CD your files should already be unzipped.
-For
+You will need to
-convenience you may want to move your files off of the CD and on to your computer.
+move your files off of the CD and on to your computer.
+Running it from the CD will cause issues
+when the application attempts to write a log file to the disc.
 Insert
 your CD and open it so you are able to view all files on the CD.
 You should see two items:

 * A folder named c560aa05.sp1.ontime - This contains all of the content for our project including source files and documentation.